 *I’m not affiliated with San-J products.

-I’ve had a bottle of San-J Polynesian Sweet & Tangy Sauce in my pantry for who knows how long and I finally got around to using it.
+I’ve had a bottle of San-J Polynesian Sweet & Tangy Sauce in my pantry for who knows how long and I finally got around to using it to make this delicious gluten free stir fry recipe.
 I don’t know why it took me so long because it tasted great and the ingredient list is amazing… while it does contain a soy ingredient, it’s gluten free, dairy free, honey sweetened, and has no artificial colors or flavors – Yeah!

 While you do have to do a small amount of chopping, this dish is not only tasty and healthy, but it’s a cinch!
 And lately if it’s not easy I’m not making it!
 I promise I will start posting step-by-step pictures again but for now just pretend there’s a picture over each step 🙂 …